 Any spotting or bleeding during pregnancy can be scary, but in many cases it does not signify a serious problem.
 This is especially true if the spotting is brown in color and if it occurs during the first trimester.
-In fact, spotting is relatively common during the first trimester, according to PregnancyToday.
+In fact, brown spotting while pregnant is relatively common, especially during the first trimester.
 It is, however, important to contact your doctor whenever you have an onset of any kind of spotting during your pregnancy.

-Blood that is brown in color is old blood, according to Pregnancy Today.
+Blood that is brown in color is old blood.
 This is a good sign for women concerned about a miscarriage or other problems in the pregnancy.
 Serious problems are usually indicated by bright-red bleeding.
-Pregnant women who experience brown spotting accompanied by other symptoms such as clotting, a fever or brown spotting that turns to bright red should see a doctor as soon as possible.
+Pregnant women who experience brown spotting while pregnant accompanied by other symptoms such as clotting, a fever or brown spotting that turns to bright red should see a doctor as soon as possible.

 Brown spotting occurs most frequently during the first trimester.
 In fact, it can even occur before you know you are pregnant.
 Implantation bleeding, when the fertilized egg attaches to the uterine lining, is a common cause of brown spotting and usually occurs before a women even takes a pregnancy test.
 Brown spotting during the second trimester is not nearly as common.
 Brown spotting during the third trimester is a little more common, because it often signifies the loss of the mucus plug and the start of labor.